 Some people may be tempted to try out online “reputation services” or “reputation managers” to have their mugshots and other data cleared, but we wouldn’t recommend it.
 These businesses claim they can scrub your information and records from the web, but they’re taking steps you can try for yourself most of the time.
 We’ll show you how below.

 1. Get Google to hide your house from view

 As convenient as Google Maps and Street View can be, it’s troublesome when your house and address number are clearly visible in a Street View photo.
 Thankfully, Google makes it easy to request a privacy blur over any pictures of your home:

 - Open Google Maps or the Street View gallery and look up your address.

 - Find and open the Street View photo you want to have blurred.
-To qualify, the image has to show your face, home, or other identifying information.
+The image has to show your face, home, or other identifying information to qualify.

 - In the bottom right, click Report a problem.

 - Complete the form.

 Once the photo is reported and blurred, there’s no way for Google to reverse it.
 Make sure you’re 100% certain about removing the image before continuing.